 Ron book received $1 million to provide temporary housing to the displaced registrants, but less than three months later, the displaced registrants

 .
-A number of former JTC camp registrants were even temporarily housed in the parking lot of the Florida
+A number of former JTC camp registrants were even temporarily housed in the parking lot of the Florida Department of Corrections .

 In response to the encampment in the Shorecrest community, Miami City Commissioner Marc Sarnoff created the “Little River Pocket Park,”

 specifically designed to prevent more registrants from setting camp in Shorecrest.
 Sarnoff made clear his intention to exploit a legal loophole to force

 registrants out of Shorecrest:

 "You can't be within a thousand feet of a park under state statute, so they (DOC) can no longer drop off any sexual offenders, predators, on 10th

 as a dumping ground ."